Thematic reviews

 Image: WaterAid/Mia Shah

 We are committed to maximising our contribution towards reaching everyone, everywhere with clean water, sanitation and hygiene by 2030.
-To achieve this, evaluations and reviews are essential to organisational accountability and learning as they allow us to reflect, learn and improve our work to meet this commitment.
+To achieve this, evaluations and reviews are essential to organisational accountability and learning; they allow us to reflect, learn and improve our work to meet this commitment.

-In our new Global Evaluation Policy we commit to conduct one thematic review per year to explore a specific area of our work, shining a spotlight on new opportunities and challenges we need to address to continuously strengthen our work.
+In our Global Evaluation Policy, we commit to conduct one thematic review per year to explore a specific area of our work, shining a spotlight on new opportunities and challenges we need to address to continuously strengthen our work.
 The Global Evaluation Policy describes WaterAid’s minimum requirements for evaluation.
-Its purpose is to (a) to direct WaterAid members and country programmes and (b) inform and assure WaterAid stakeholders of our commitments and key practices expected from our reviews and evaluations.
+Its purpose is to:

 Sector strengthening for sustainable services

-We commissioned an external evaluation (January to June 2018) to assess how our approach to sector strengthening under our Sustainable Services goal is understood and operationalised within our Country Programmes.
-The evaluation was seeking to find out how we can support governments and service providers most effectively to meet the SDG targets.
+We commissioned an external evaluation to assess how our approach to sector strengthening is understood and operationalised within our national teams.
+The evaluation sought to find out how we can support governments and service providers most effectively to meet the SDG targets.

 The evaluation found that we are on the right track as our "approach is relevant to addressing WASH sector issues at global, national and local levels and is an appropriate response to meet the goal of universal WASH access by 2030".
 The evaluation provided a number of concrete recommendations on how we can improve our work.